-Eva-Marie is the Director of Community Engagement, responsible for University partnerships that are integral to USC's vision to be an institution of international standing, a driver of regional capacity building, and an unsurpassed community asset.
+Eva-Marie is the Director of the Office of Engagement, responsible for developing University partnerships that are integral to USC's vision to be an institution of international standing, a driver of regional capacity building, and an unsurpassed community asset.

-With over twenty-five years' experience in health and disability services, Eva-Marie has also served as a student affairs practitioner and leader in higher education development since 2005.
-She is a review board member for the Review of Disability Studies International journal, University of Hawaii.
+With over twenty-five years' experience in health and disability services as a practitioner and manager, Eva-Marie has also served as a student affairs professional and leader in higher education development since 2005.
+She is a review board member for the Review of Disability Studies international journal, University of Hawaii.
 Her research interests are in health promotion and student mental health.

-Seeto, E.M. in Osfield K.J.
-(Ed) (2016 in press).
+Seeto, E.M. in Osfield K.J., Perozzi, B., Bardill Moscaritolo, L., Shea, R. (Eds) (2016).
 Supporting Students Globally in Higher Education: Trends and Perspectives for Student Affairs and Services.
 NASPA.
 Washington DC.

 Zereik, R., Seeto E.M.
 (2014).
 IASAS – a borderless global movement.
 Journal of the Australia and New Zealand Student Services Association, 43(April), 25–30.

 Seeto E.M, Sharp A., Wills A., & Styles M. (2013).
 Practitioner facilitated peer programs in student mental health.
 Journal of the Australia and New Zealand Student Services Association, 41(April), 32-34.